Smailen5/Smailen5/README.md

 # Hi there 👋

-I am [Smailen](https://github.com/Smailen5) a frontend developer from 🇮🇹.
+I am [Smailen](https://github.com/Smailen5) a frontend developer from Italy.
 I'm studying to become a frontend developer.

 ## 🛠 Languages ​​learned
 - HTML5